bw555/LoginAssistFFXI/README.md

 -   Find a better solution for the program failsafes, perhaps via a homemade GUI.
 -   Replace some of the clumsy sleep logic used in the playonline window section with the image logic in order to know when to advance.
 -   Add a setting that can choose which character you want to login to from the character selection list.
 LoginSelect currently chooses the character in the top left of the list.
+-   Add logic so that those who use different windower profiles can also be logged in group by group where each group has the same windower profile.